This Scooby-Doo: Escape from the Haunted Mansion review will not contain any spoilers.

 Scooby-Doo: Escape from the Haunted Mansion is one of the best escape room games that I’ve played.
 It’s simple to play, most of the puzzles are challenging, and it really does feel like you’re playing through an episode of Scooby-Doo.
 My group (three people) had a great time playing it.

 I’d recommend this one to just about any Scooby-Doo fan and I’d also recommend it to fans of other escape room games.
-I think the puzzles might be a little too tough for younger kids, but it’d definitely work for families with teens (the 12+ rating seems about right).
+I think the puzzles might be a little too tough for younger kids (see our Top Co-op Kids Games for better options), but it’d definitely work for families with teens (the 12+ rating seems about right).
 Also, I know from experience that it is a good one for adult gaming groups.
 You can play it with any number of players, but I’d say it’s best with three or four players as a family game and it’s best at two or three if you’re playing with a group of adults.

 I really like this Coded Chronicles system and I’m looking forward to checking out the next game in the series, The Shining: Escape from the Overlook Hotel.